-101.2.1 Start-The forward start shall be used.

-101.2.2 Stroke-After the start and after each turn when the swimmer leaves the wall, the shoulders must be at or past the vertical toward the breast.
-The swimmer is not permitted to roll onto the back at any time.
+- 101.2.1 Start-The forward start shall be used. - 101.2.2 Stroke-After the start and after each turn when the swimmer leaves the wall, the shoulders must be at or past the vertical toward the breast.
+The swimmer is not permitted to roll onto the back at any time except at the turn after the touch of the wall where it is permissible to turn in any manner as long as the body is on the breast when leaving the wall.
 Throughout the race the stroke cycle must be one arm stroke and one leg kick in that order.

-All movements of the arms shall be simultaneous and in the same horizontal plane without alternating movement.
+All movements of the arms shall be simultaneous and in the same horizontal plane without alternating movement

-The hands shall be pushed forward together from the breast on, under or over the water.
-The elbows shall be under water except for the final stroke before the turn, during the turn and for the final stroke at the finish.
+The hands shall be pushed forward together from the breast on, under, or over the water.
+The elbows shall be under water except for the final stroke before the turn, during the turn, and for the final stroke at the finish.
 The hands shall be brought back on or under the surface of the water.
-The hands shall not be brought back beyond the hip line, except during the first stroke after the start and each turn.
+The hands shall not be brought back beyond the hip line, except during the first stroke after the start, and each turn.